How Other Craft Fair Vendors can Increase Your Sales

 Once you define your target market, you can begin brainstorming who shares the same customer with you.
 These will need to be handmade businesses that sell products or services that complement or complete your products, not compete with them.

-If two jewelry designers pair up, their products are going to be competing for sales.
 But if a jewelry designer and a clothing, handbag or hat designer pair up, their products aren’t competing, they’re complimenting.
 A shopper looking for a new hat may want to complete the look with a pair of earrings.

 A great example of businesses cross-promoting outside a craft fair is juice bars and gyms.
 They both attract customers that are interested in improving their health but have very different offerings so a sale for one business does not discourage the sale from another.

 The gym may allow a juice bar to advertise in their space or even set up a shop to sell their juices directly to the gym’s customers.
-The juice bar advertises the gym on their counters, usually by placing signup forms and a box for their customers to enter to win a free gym membership.
+The juice bar advertises the gym on its counters, usually by placing signup forms and a box for their customers to enter to win a free gym membership.

 Here are a few common categories products are sold under at craft fairs and product ideas for vendors to cross-promote with.